-Unlike cars and trucks most boats have fiberglass bodies which don’t conduct electricity.
+Unlike cars and trucks, most boats have fiberglass bodies that don’t conduct electricity.
 There are a few differences to bear in mind:

 - The ground (-) amp wire must be run to the battery used for the audio power supply (same length as the power cable)

-- The remote-on lead wire has several possible sources: the radio remote wire, ignition switch, or sometimes an “accessory’ switch output on the control panel
+- The remote-on lead wire has several possible sources: the radio remote wire, ignition switch, or sometimes an “accessory’ switch output provided at the control panel

-One great feature is that if you’re using speaker-level inputs from a marine stereo some amps provide an auto-sensing feature to switch the amp on or off.
+One great feature is that if you’re using speaker-level inputs from a marine stereo some amps offer an auto-sensing feature to switch the amp on or off.

 It’s a great way to avoid the need for a remote-on wire.